Kkihamin/ENCE_3501_Projects/Lab_5/README.md

 ## Layout <a name="Layout"></a>
    1. This section contains the layouts of the Nmos, Final_IC_Not_ESD, pActive_nWell, pWell_nActive, Pad_ESD, Padframe_ESD, and Final_IC_ESD in the sub sections provided below.
-## Inverter_1 <a name="Inverter_1"></a>
+## NAND <a name="NAND"></a>
-   1. Figure 5 below shows the layout of Inverter_1 which is a PMOS combined with a NMOS as well as a N-actives, p-actives, N-Well, and a PWell.
+   1. Figure 6 below shows the layout of NAND which is a PMOS combined with a NMOS as well as a N-actives, p-actives, N-Well, and a PWell.
 The one mistake I might of made that was one of the wires on the layout of Inverter_1 is not the same wire thickness and this is because I kept getting errors when I made it the same size and tried to move it around.

 <img width="598" alt="Layout of Inverter_1" src="https://github.com/Kkihamin/ENCE_3501_Projects/assets/129350322/2a7176f4-fe22-4c0b-ba50-f7ddab7e4a45">

       Figure 5: Layout of Inverter_1